Pathologic/FormLister/assets/snippets/FormLister/docs/en/105_Deleting_User_Documents.md

 ### ownerField
 Field name to get the record owner.
 For the modResource class it can be the name of a tv-parameter (because web users can not create documents in Evo).

 Possible values - field name.
+It should be "createdby" in Evo 3.x.

 Default value - aid.